-In your first year you will be taught by: Dr Timothy Brittain-Catlin, architect, architectural historian and course leader for the MSt Architecture Apprenticeship; and Dr Sofia Singler, architect and architectural historian from Homerton; Dr James Campbell; Ingrid Schroder; Dr Irit Katz; and Dr Nicholas Simcik Arese and Dr Maximilian Sternberg.
+In your first year you will be taught by: Dr Timothy Brittain-Catlin, architect, architectural historian and course leader for the MSt Architecture Apprenticeship; and Dr Sofia Singler, architect and architectural historian from Homerton; Dr James Campbell; Ingrid Schroder; Dr Irit Katz; and Dr Nicholas Simcik Arese and Dr Maxmilian Sternberg.

 In addition, you will be taught by Design Fellows who are practising architects.